asthomp/Stoplight-Bot/README.md

 The stoplight system allows users to deepen connections through a mutual respect of eachother's boundaries.
 Its goal is not to prevent free-speech but, rather, to ensure that potentially harmful dialogue is tabled for another venue or time.
-Essentially, it reminds us to be mindful of others around us.
-After all, our relationships with one another are more important than any momentary feeling of "I'm right!
-You just can't handle the truth!"
+Essentially, it reminds us to be mindful of others around us so that everyone walks away feeling awesome.

-Be kind to one another.

 ## Features